 You can electronically file taxes using the state's taxing authority website or manually submit the necessary forms.
 Don't delay or do it early, so you do not incur penalties.
 If for some reason, you were late in filing sales tax returns, some states may let you slide if it's a first-time offense.
 Best to call them and hope the customer service rep is having a good day.

 Amazon business sellers need to know a few key things regarding accounting and sales tax.
 First, they must be aware of the different taxes that may apply to their business.
 Second, they need to keep accurate records of their sales and expenses.
 And third, they must perform sales tax reporting and filing on time.
-They should also remember to pay the right amount of sales tax they owed.
+They should also remember to pay the right amount of sales tax they owe.
 This can help avoid any penalties or interest charges that the government may assess.
 By understanding these key points, Amazon sellers can help ensure that their business complies with all tax laws and regulations.

 Sales tax is a complex and ever-changing topic, and Amazon sellers need to be aware of the requirements in each state where they have nexus.
 Accounting for sales tax can be a challenge, but there are software solutions that can help.
 Amazon sellers should consult a tax advisor to comply with all applicable laws.